 “Think strategically about your timing for each channel.
 SMS is typically better for more urgent messaging, while email is good for a follow-up.
 If you are using the same system to deploy, put in place suppressions if someone is converting off one or the other.
 If not, ensure you aren’t blasting the same messaging at the same time.
 This will cause your contacts to get fatigued and potentially opt out.”

 Best way to do this?
 “Suppress out converters and stagger send times,” Watson says.

 Another way to look beyond just the abandoned cart email is to offer a live call.

 According to Brittany Rycroft, director of marketing at GhostRetail, “oftentimes, people can abandon a cart because they just don’t have enough information—something no amount of automation can fix,” she says.

 “Invite customers in your abandoned cart emails to hop on a live 1:1 video shopping call to get tailored service and questions answered, including even showing a product in real time.”

 Finally, consider setting up a direct mail automation flow.
-Drew Sanocki, CEO of PostPilot, says they see positive ROI even if a company has first tried to recover a cart via email.
+Drew Sanocki, CEO of PostPilot, says they see positive ROI even if a company has first tried with cart recover emails.
 “Flip your campaign into postcards using the Klaviyo x Postpilot integration,” he suggests.